Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdint.md

 **Behavior**

-It returns bitwise-two complement of `a`.
+Returns bitwise two-complement of `a`.

 **Usage**